majazimnoch/code-day2/README.md

-# Expanding Gallery CSS web design
+# Expanding Gallery CSS
 ## Intro

-This is the seconf project of my 30-day coding challenge.
+This is the second project of my 30-day coding challenge.
 The project includes following tech stuff: html, css.

 ## Idea
-The goal was to make an expanding gallery using just CSS
+The goal was to make an expanding gallery using just CSS.

 ## Breaking down the code